alexisakira/alexisakira.github.io/_misc/rich.md

 - avoid living in high-tax states such as California, Hawaii, and New York,
 - donate stocks with capital gains to charity instead of cash,

 and so on.
-My impression is that, the more the tax code is complicated, the more there are loopholes.
+My impression is that, the more complex the tax code is, the more loopholes there are, and the more homework pays off.

 ## Invest in stock market index funds